- January 6, 2020

 So, what should housing associations do?

 - Map the organisation’s environmental footprint.
-This includes carbon footprint – from housing stock, offices, vehicle fleet and construction.
-But it should also include waste (including construction waste), biodiversity, water use, damaging air pollutants, etc. And understand the supply chain’s main environmental impact.
+This includes from housing stock, offices, vehicle fleet and construction, but it should also include waste (including construction waste), biodiversity, water use, damaging air pollutants, etc. And understand the supply chain’s main environmental impact.
 Many organisations outside housing have found the UN’s Sustainable Development Goals are a good way of organising this analysis.

 - Understand the basics of how the climate is likely to change over the next 50-100 years and what it means for existing and new stock.
 Even if the world holds temperature rises to 2 degrees, the UK is likely to see 4 degree or more spikes in temperatures, particularly in cities, with prolonged periods of heat at levels with serious health effects, sea level rises of 50-100cms, and a large increase in drought and flood risk.